Regret Analysis of Posterior Sampling-Based Expected Improvement for Bayesian Optimization: Proofs for GP-EIMS

 \subsection{Proofs for Sec.~\ref{sec:theorem_discrete}}

 First, we show the proof of the following corollary: \begin{repcorollary}{coro:EI_EUB_discrete} Assume the same condition as in Lemma~\ref{lem:bound_srinivas}.
+Suppose that $k(\*x, \*x) \leq 1$ for all $\*x \in \cX$.
 Then, by running GP-EIMS, the following inequality holds with probability at least $1 - \delta$:

 where $\beta(\delta) = 2 \log (|\cX| /( 2 \delta))$.
 Furthermore, we obtain